Kua tae te wā - It's time.

-In 2018, we’ll be making the message loud and clear – It’s Time.
+We made the message loud and clear - it's time.
 Time to lead, teach and learn.

 This means freeing teachers to teach so every child receives the personal attention they need to learn and thrive.
 It means freeing principals to focus on leading and it means ensuring we have enough teachers by attracting more people to teaching, by respecting them as professionals and paying them properly.